ShoYamanishi/WebAssemblyNumericalComputing/README.md

 - [Eigen3](https://gitlab.com/libeigen/eigen).
 - [BLAS routines from CLAPACK's reference implementation from Netlib](https://www.netlib.org/clapack/).

-When you open one of the HTML files through the HTTP request on a browser, it will automatically load the WASM code and starts executing it to measure the performance.
+When you open one of the HTML files through a HTTP request on a browser, it will automatically load the WASM code and starts executing it to measure the performance.
 When it finishes its execution, the tables on the HTML page are updated and filled with numbers in milliseconds.
-Most of the test data are artificially generated at runtime by the random number generators except for the LCP, for which some data sampled from the real ridig body simulations are used.
+Most of the test data are artificially generated at runtime on the browser by the random number generators except for the LCP, for which some data sampled from the real rigid body simulations are used.

 The types of the computation and the problem sizes are chosen to reflect the typical real use cases in the interactive UI applications such as games.
-Therefore the use cases such as training of large machine language models or large scale computer simulations are excluded.
+Therefore, the use cases such as training of large machine language models, or large scale computer simulations are not considered.

 Following topics are covered in this project.

-- Memory Copy
+- Memory copy
-- Element-wise Multiplication of Two Vectors
+- Element-wise multiplication of two vectors
-- Dot Product Calculation
+- Dot product calculation
-- Prefix-Sum
+- Prefix-sum
-- In-Place Sort
+- In-place sort
-- N-Body Particle Simulation
+- N-body particle simulation
 - Convolution 2D
-- Sparse Matrix-Vector Multiplication
+- Sparse matrix-vector multiplication
-- Dense Matrix-Vector Multiplication
+- Dense matrix-vector multiplication
-- Cholesky Factorization
+- Cholesky factorization
-- Jacobi Solver
+- Jacobi solver
-- Gauss-Seidel Solver
+- Gauss-Seidel solver
-- Lemke LCP Solver
+- Lemke LCP solver
-- Conjugate Gradient Solver
+- Conjugate gradient solver
-- 512-Point Radix-2 FFT
+- 512-point radix-2 FFT

 The GPU capacity available through WebGPU and WebGL is not considered at moment for the following reason.